Interrupt descriptor table: Protected and long mode

 The IDT is an array of descriptors stored consecutively in memory and indexed by the vector number.
 It is not necessary to use all of the possible entries: it is sufficient to populate the table up to the highest interrupt vector used, and set the IDT length portion of the IDTR accordingly.

 The IDTR register is used to store both the linear base address and the limit (length in bytes minus 1) of the IDT.
 When an interrupt occurs, the processor multiplies the interrupt vector by the entry size (8 for protected mode, 16 for long mode) and adds the result to the IDT base address.
 If the address is inside the table, the DPL is checked and the interrupt is handled based on the gate type.

 The descriptors may be either interrupt gates, trap gates or, for 32-bit protected mode only, task gates.
 Interrupt and trap gates point to a memory location containing code to execute by specifying both a segment (present in either the GDT or LDT) and an offset within that segment.
 The only difference between trap and interrupt gates is that interrupt gates will disable further processor handling of maskable hardware interrupts, making them suitable to handle hardware-generated interrupts (conversely, trap gates are useful for handling software interrupts and exceptions).
 A task gate will cause the currently active task-state segment to be switched, using the hardware task switch mechanism to effectively hand over use of the processor to another program, thread or process.

+Common IDT layouts

-Processor-generated exceptions
+Protected-mode exceptions and interrupts

-All INT_NUM between 0x0 and 0x1F, inclusive, are reserved for exceptions; INT_NUM bigger than 0x1F are used for interrupt routines. (the IBM PC did not always obey this rule, for instance using interrupt 5 to indicate the Print Screen key was pressed.)
+In protected mode, the lowermost 32 interrupt vectors are reserved for CPU exceptions.
+Those are events which are trigerred in the CPU itself, instead of receiving interrupt from the outside hardware.
+However, some CPU exceptions, such as NMI or #MC, directly relate to events happening in other components of the computer.
+Interrupt vectors 0x20 to 0xff (hexadecimal) are left free for developer's usage for external interrupts.
+Interrupts with numbers below 0x20 should not be assigned for external interrupts.

+IBM PC layout

+The IBM PC (BIOS and MS-DOS runtime) does not follow the official Intel layout beyond the first five exception vectors implemented in the original 8086.
+Interrupt 5 is already used for handling the Print Screen key, IRQ 0-7 is mapped to INT_NUM 0x08-0x0F, and BIOS is using most of the vectors in the 0x10-0x1F range as part of its API.

 Hooking

 Some Windows programs hook calls to the IDT.
 This involves writing a kernel mode driver that intercepts calls to the IDT and adds in its own processing.
-This has never been officially supported by Microsoft, but was not programatically prevented on its operating systems until 64-bit versions of Windows, where a driver that attempts to use a kernel mode hook will cause the machine to bug check.
+This has never been officially supported by Microsoft, but was not programmatically prevented on its operating systems until 64-bit versions of Windows, where a driver that attempts to use a kernel mode hook will cause the machine to bug check.